wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

 During this exercise, you will:

-- Throw and handle exceptions in Temporal Workflows and Activities
+- Return and handle errors in Temporal Workflows and Activities
 - Use non-retryable errors to fail an Activity
 - Locate the details of a failure in Temporal Workflows and Activities in the Event History